tacit7/tacit7.github.io/content/english/blog/2021-08-12-postgres-replication.md

 # Purpose:
 # - Generate password
 # - store it in .pgpass
-# - Create replication_user using generated password, on db-name-1
+# - Create replication_user using generated password, on db-primary
-# - Copy .pgpass to db-name-2
+# - Copy .pgpass to db-replica
 #
 # The .pgpass password is used to authenticate replication_user,
 # when they run pg_basebackup
 #
-# Make sure db-name-1 and db-name-2 are running
+# Make sure db-primary and db-replica are running
 #
 running_containers=$(docker ps --format "{{.Names}}") if echo "$running_containers" | grep -q "db01"; then